 Early Exit: Yes, no cost under normal market conditions.

 Min.
 Investment: £1 Auto Invest: Yes - 4 accounts Manual Invest: Yes, higher returns but no provision fund.
 Lending To: Borrowers Loan Types: Various Business Loans.

 Default Rates: Expected 4.6% actual below 3% Loans Amortize: Yes Loan Security: Yes.

 On 4 auto-invest accounts, not on manual invest.

 Depends on your research (manual)

 Assetz Capital were launched in 2013 in the UK as the first secured Peer to Peer business lender.
-In the 5 or so years they have been in business, they have become one of the best known and trusted P2P/P2B companies in the UK.
+In the 5 or so years they have been in business, they have become one of the best known and trusted P2P Lenders.

-Current figures suggest that they have lent over £600 million (as of September 2018) in the 5 or so years they have been in business, which is not bad at all.
-Default rates for 2017 were 3.2% and bad debt rates were 1.9%, which are very good rates for peer to peer companies lending to small businesses.
+Current figures suggest they have lent over £600 million (as of February 2019) in the 5 or so years they have been in business.
+Which is not bad at all.
+Default rates for 2017 were 3.2% and bad debt rates were 1.9%.
+Very good rates for peer to peer companies lending to small businesses.